ossec/ossec-docs/docs/manual/syscheck/index.rst

 ========

 **Syscheck** is the name of the integrity checking process inside OSSEC.
-It runs periodically and checks if any configured file (or registry entry on Windows) has changed.
+It runs periodically to check if any configured file (or registry entry on Windows) has changed.

 Why Integrity checking?
 -----------------------